pvtodorov/Sbgnviz-Collaborative-Editor/README.md

 ```
 node server
 ```
+or if you made changes to newt or chise (under public/app) run runbundle script:

+./runbundle.sh

 In order to open a client enter `http://localhost:3000` in the address bar of your browser.

 Computer Agent API